Joy-Biwott/Mysite/README.md

         2.THE SIGN-UP PAGE
-Create the file and like the headers and footers to it in the form, the action is the page the data will be sent to onSubmit action set to signup.inc.php, a file in the includes directory
+Create the file and like the headers and footers to it in the form, the action is the page the data will be sent to onSubmit "includes/signup.inc.php" is the page user sent to on submitting form action set to signup.inc.php, a file in the includes directory

         3. THE LOG IN PAGE